vishwambhar/B2C-WebApp-OpenIDConnect-NodeJS/README.md

 * Click the application you just created, copy the `Application ID` field and save it somewhere.
 This value is the clientID of your application.

 * Now let's add some policies we will use for this sample.
-In the setting page, add a sign-in policy, a sign-up poligy, a profile-editing policy and a password-reset policy.
-When you add the policies, use the names 'signin', 'signup', 'updateprofile' and 'resetpassword' respectively.
+In the setting page, add a sign-in policy, and sign-up poligy.
+When you add the policies, use the names 'signin' and 'signup' respectively.
 For `Identity providers`, choose `Email signup`; for `Application claims`, choose `Email Addresses`, `User's Object ID` and any other claims you want; for `Sign-up attributes`, choose `Email Address` and anything else you like.

 * Now we have a B2C web application and policies registered.
 Note that Azure AD adds a 'B2C_1_' prefix automatically to all policy names, so the policy names we will use are actually 'B2C_1_signin' and 'B2C_1_signup'.